The Christmas Feeling May be Missing, but the Spirit of Jesus is Alive and Well

 If enough people just did that – treated others the way they wish to be treated – our country would indeed become a kinder and better place.

-As I close my Bible and put it away, I realise that while the festive feeling may be missing, the spirit of Jesus is alive and well.
+As I close my Bible and put it away, I realize that while the festive feeling may be missing, the spirit of Jesus is alive and well.

 Copy Edited By Adam Rizvi